hixbdaxc/Squad-hack-2024/README.md

 </li>

 ## Compatibility:
-Works with the latest version of Palworld.
+Works with the latest version of Squda.
 Regular updates ensure compatibility with future game versions.

 ## Installation:
 [Include instructions or link to documentation]